codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

 ---
 Codefresh integrates with Jira in several ways, both to pull information from Jira to Codefresh and to push information from Codefresh to Jira for notifications.

-This article describes how [set up the integration with Jira for CI pipelines](#set-up-jira-integration-in-codefresh) and reference it in your pipeline through a custom or a Marketplace step such as the `jira-issue-extractor`.
-See[ example of Jira integration in pipelines](#example-of-jira-integration-in-codefresh-pipeline).
+Set up a Jira integration for pipelines, and then reference the integration in your pipeline through a custom or the `jira-issue-extractor` Marketplace step to extract the Jira issue.
+See [set up the integration with Jira for CI pipelines](#set-up-jira-integration-in-codefresh) and [example of Jira integration in pipelines](#example-of-jira-integration-in-codefresh-pipeline).

-Optionally, if you have set up a GitOps integration for Jira, you can use the `report-image-step` to enrich your images with Jira information.
+Optionally, a [GitOps-based Jira integration](#gitops-based-jira-integration-for-image-enrichment) allows you to enrich images with Jira information through another Marketplace step.

 For information on Jira integration for notifications, see [Jira notification integrations for pipelines]({{site.baseurl}}/docs/integrations/jira-integration/).